IBM/AI-on-Power-Level3/docs/index.md

 IBM Power10 offers several advantages for Generative AI (GenAI) use cases, providing the computational power, security, and efficiency required to support the demanding workloads of AI-driven applications.
 Here’s how Power10 is uniquely positioned to accelerate GenAI:

-### Key Advantages:
+### Key Advantages

 1. **High Performance for AI Workloads:**

-    * **AI Acceleration**: IBM Power10 includes AI inference acceleration directly on the chip, allowing faster processing of GenAI tasks such as model training, inference, and real-time AI applications.
+    * **AI Acceleration**: IBM Power10 includes AI inference acceleration directly on the chip (aka Matrix Math Accelerator (MMA), allowing faster processing of GenAI tasks such as model training, inference, and real-time AI applications.

     * **Massive Scalability**: Power10 is designed to handle large-scale AI models, with enhanced memory bandwidth and processing power to efficiently manage vast datasets used in training LLMs and GenAI systems.